Ji-Hwan Bae Player Props: Pirates vs. Marlins

-Ji-Hwan Bae -- with a slugging percentage of .077 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Bryan Hoeing on the hill, on June 24 at 4:10 PM ET.
+Ji-Hwan Bae -- with a slugging percentage of .077 in his past 10 games (including no homers) -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Eury Perez on the hill, on June 25 at 1:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Marlins.
+He had a hitless performance in his previous game (0-for-3) against the Marlins.

 Ji-Hwan Bae Game Info & Props vs. the Marlins